plumvillage/newsletter/src/2024/en/articles/includes/transmission-gathas.md

 <div class="removeTopMarginInFollowingElem removeIndentInFollowingElem" style="height: 6mm; column-span: all;"></div>

-In 2023, the sangha happily welcomed 27 new Dharma teachers, both lay and monastic students of Thay.
+In 2023, the Sangha happily welcomed 27 new Dharma teachers, both lay and monastic students of Thay.
 Below are their transmission gathas:

 ## Transmission gathas in the Trung Quang Great Precept Transmission Ceremony<br/>*(10 – 14 February 2023, in Thai Plum Village)*